 In 1859, when the volunteer Fire Department was being created in Victoria, several blacks volunteered to serve but they were rejected by the white men organizing the committee.
 The blacks remained undaunted and went to Governor Sir James Douglas to offer their services as a volunteer militia unit.
 In view of a potential war between the United States and Canada over ownership of the San Juan Island, Douglas accepted.
 This “war” became known as The Pig War when an American settler shot a pig belonging to a British farmer.

-By the Spring of 1860, 40 to 50 black men were enrolled in the Victoria Pioneer Rifle Company.
-The corps was officially sworn in on July, 1861.
-The Royal Navy supplied drill sergeants and the volunteers built themselves a drill house on Yates Street which soon became a gathering place and social centre for the Black community.
+The drill house soon became a gathering place and social centre for the Black community.
 In the beginning, their weapons were antique flintlocks supplied by the Hudson's Bay Company.
 Sir James Douglas ordered better weapons from England but none reached the Black Militia.

 Despite the early reception of the Black Militia, the corps seemed to have met less than enthusiastic recognition from Governor James Douglas.
 Appeals for rifles and funding were still unavailable to them and the unit was inactive during 1863.